This virtual library is an extension of the library collection and learning commons at

 Collection Maintenance and Evaluation:

-Library materials are continuously assessed for their condition, accuracy, currency, performance, and relevancy to library users within the context of the total library collection.
+Library materials are continuously assessed for condition, accuracy, currency, performance, and relevancy to library users within the context of the total library collection.
 The withdrawal/discarding of materials is a formal process conducted by knowledgeable staff as a necessary method to maintain collection viability, size and scope.
-Many of these discarded materials will be available for the school community to take at no charge; many will also be donated to the county library for its fall library sale; only a few actually go into the trash.
+All of these discarded materials are offered first to the school community who may carry away free of charge; many will also be donated to the Gaines County Library System or the Lubbock Public Libraries for their annual library sales; only a few (beyond use) actually go into the trash.

 Reconsideration of materials:

-If a member of the community should raise a question about the appropriateness of a particular item in the collection, the library staff will attempt to resolve the inquiry by a review of the criteria outlined above.
-A timely, considered response will be offered to the individual outlining why the book should or should not remain.
+STEP ONE: If a member of the community should raise a question about the appropriateness of a particular item in the collection, the librarian will attempt to resolve the inquiry by a review against the criteria outlined above.
+A timely, considered response will be offered to the individual outlining why the book should or should not remain in the collection.

 The library staff strives to make the library a place that is welcoming and accessible to all students.
-Materials are provided in accessible formats and can be manipulated for any student who might need accommodation for access.
+Materials are provided in accessible formats and can be manipulated for students who might need accommodation for access.
 Special care has been taken to arrange furniture and books, etc. to accommodate most needs.
 If you find need of other accommodations, please let us know.
-The staff will assist in any way possible to accommodate access.
+The staff will assist in any way possible to accommodate access to information and physical space.

 Follow us on Facebook: Seminole HS Library